Skip to main content

 3. Joint pain.
 PBM is a useful add-on for arthritis, helping reduce local inflammation without adding another pill.

 4. Thyroid support.
 Early evidence suggests PBM may help thyroid function in conditions like Hashimoto's (an autoimmune thyroid condition) by lowering local autoimmune activity.
-We treat this with tempered confidence and careful monitoring, not as a settled fact.
+We treat this with tempered confidence and careful monitoring rather than as a settled fact.

 Proven, Promising, and Overhyped: A Straight Look at the Claims

 1. Skin aging.
-Controlled studies show red and near-infrared light can modestly improve fine lines, skin texture, and collagen density.
+Controlled trials back red and near-infrared light for modest improvements in fine lines, skin texture, and collagen density.
 This is one of the better-supported uses, and devices are FDA-cleared for it.

 2. Androgenetic hair loss.
-FDA-cleared low-level laser and LED devices have real, if modest, regrowth data for pattern hair thinning, with laser-based devices tending to outperform LED.
+FDA-cleared low-level laser and LED devices have modest but documented regrowth data for pattern hair thinning, with laser-based devices tending to outperform LED.
 It works only while you keep using it, and it pairs best with proven treatments like minoxidil and finasteride.

 3. Localized pain and recovery.
-For joint pain, tendon trouble, and post-exercise soreness, the evidence supports short-term, modest relief as an add-on, not a cure.
+For joint pain, tendon trouble, and post-exercise soreness, the evidence supports short-term, modest relief as an add-on rather than a cure.

 4. Inflammatory acne.
 Light-based treatment has a place here, usually alongside standard care.